Political party: Definition

-Political parties are collective entities that organize competitions for political offices.
+Political parties are collective entities and activities that organize competitions for political offices.
 The members of a political party contest elections under a shared label.
 In a narrow definition, a political party can be thought of as just the group of candidates who run for office under a party label.
 In a broader definition, political parties are the entire apparatus that supports the election of a group of candidates, including voters and volunteers who identify with a particular political party, the official party organizations that support the election of that party's candidates, and legislators in the government who are affiliated with the party.
 In many countries, the notion of a political party is defined in law, and governments may specify requirements for an organization to legally qualify as a political party.

-According to Anson D. Morse, a political party is a durable organization united by common principles which "has for its immediate end the advancement of the interests and the realization of the ideals... of the particular group or groups which it represents."

-Political parties are distinguished from other political groups and clubs, such as political factions or interest groups, mostly by the fact that parties are focused on electing candidates, whereas interest groups are focused on advancing a policy agenda.
+Political parties are distinguished from other political groups or clubs, such as parliamentary groups, because only presidents have control over the political foundations of the party and also they include political factions, or advocacy groups, mostly by the fact that a party is focused on electing candidates, whereas a parliamentary group is a group of political parties, a political faction is a subgroup within a political party, and an advocacy group is focused on advancing a policy agenda.
 This is related to other features that sometimes distinguish parties from other political organizations, including a larger membership, greater stability over time, and a deeper connection to the electorate.

+In addition to contesting elections, political parties serve key functions such as articulating a shared set of beliefs and a policy platform (ideology) to address public issues, recruiting and training potential political leaders, and acting as a vital link between the government and the populace.